The WIPO Journal

-As an introduction to this special issue, this article will outline three sets of mismatches that demonstrate the vitality, utility and richness of analysing intellectual property developments through a geographical lens.
-The article begins by examining economic geography, focusing on the tensions and conflicts between territorial borders and sub-national innovation.
-It then examines the oft-found mismatch between political geography and cultural geography.
+Written for a special issue on intellectual property and geography, this article outlines three sets of mismatches that demonstrate the vitality, utility and richness of analyzing intellectual property developments through a geographical lens.
+The article begins by examining economic geography, focusing on the tensions and conflicts between territorial borders and sub-national innovation (including those relating to obligations under the WTO TRIPS Agreement).
+This article then examines the oft-found mismatch between political geography and cultural geography.
 Illustrating this mismatch is the challenge of protecting traditional knowledge and traditional cultural expressions.
-This article concludes by exploring the growing mismatch between legal geography and human geography.
-It discusses issues ranging from the region codes deployed to protect DVDs to the increasing consumer demand for cross-border portability of media content.
+The article concludes by exploring the growing mismatch between legal geography and human geography.
+It discusses issues ranging from the region codes deployed to protect DVDs to the increasing consumer demand for cross-border portability of copyrighted media content.

 Peter K. Yu,